scala/docs.scala-lang/sips/pending/_posts/2014-02-08-backticks-in-string-interpolation.md

 Permitting any characters within the two delimiting backticks, as per the language specification.

-This (non-enhanced) proposal doesn't break any compatibility, as the `` $` `` construct is currently an error within interpolated strings.
+This proposal doesn't break any compatibility, as the `` $` `` construct is currently an error within interpolated strings.

-## Enhanced proposal ##

-Allow backtick-denoted identifiers in string interpolation, *without requiring the `$` prefix*:

-    s"implicit def hlistTupler`arity`[`A..N`] : Aux[`A::N`, `(A..N)`] = ..."
-    s"I am `qual`body"

-As is the norm with escape characters, doubling the backtick would allow it to appear as a literal character in the resuling string.

-This is a **breaking change**, most likely to impact users of quasiquotes, where any existing uses would need to be escaped by doubling.
-Owing to backward-compatibility, this could normally only occur at a major version, though quasiquotes are fortunately still experimental.

 ## Syntax changes ##